Today, we’re going to tackle the big professional programmer questions: What’s the meaning of life, the universe, and everything? It’s 42.

 This method begins with stories.
 Think about stories from your past that still resonate with you emotionally.
 These could be formative experiences in your career or your personal life.
 Many of these stories could come from your childhood.
 The goal is to come up with five to ten of these stories and write them down.

 After you have your stories, examine them to find common themes.
 For example, maybe all of your formative experiences revolve around protecting your family or building something amazing.
-Everyone’s stories are going to be different.
+Every developer’s stories are going to be different.

 It can be useful to talk with a partner, a trusted friend, or a co-worker to help you find the themes in your stories.
 They’ll often find things you missed.